Skip to Content

 The only thing you have to be cautious about is to drain well the vegetables which have a lot of water content, such as the zucchini (courgettes) or the tomatoes.

-I used eggplants (aubergines) which I had in the deep freezer.
-When they were cheap I bought some from the farmers’ market in Nafplion and after eating what we needed, I fried the remaining and stored them, four in each zip lock bag, in the freezer.
+When the eggplants were cheap I bought some from the farmers’ market in Nafplion and after eating what we needed, I fried the remaining and stored four of them, in a zip lock bag, in the freezer.

 This way they can be preserved for a very long time and can be used in many recipes.
 All you need to do is to thaw them.
 However, in this case, it’s not even necessary to thaw them as you can easily chop them while they are frozen.